Laminational models for some spaces of polynomials of any degree: Accordions of invariant geodesic laminations

 \item There exists $i>0$ such that $A=\{\ell_a, \ell_x, \si^i_d(\ell_x)\}$ and either $x<a<y\le \si_d^i(x)<b<\si_d^i(y)\le x$ or $x\le \si^i_d(y)<a<\si^i_d(x)\le y<b$, as shown in Figure \ref{fig:3link}. \end{enumerate}

 \end{cor}

-\begin{proof} Three \emph{distinct} images of $\ell_x$ cannot cross $\ell_a$ as if they do then it is impossible for the separation required in Proposition~\ref{p:sameori} to occur for all of the pairs of images of $\ell_x$.
+\begin{proof} Three \textbf{distinct} images of $\ell_x$ cannot cross $\ell_a$ as if they do, then it is impossible for the separation required in Proposition~\ref{p:sameori} to occur for all of the pairs of images of $\ell_x$.
 Hence at most two images of $\ell_x$ cross $\ell_a$.

-If there are two distinct leaves from the orbit of $\ell_x$ linked with $\ell_a$, then, by Proposition~\ref{p:sameori} and the order preservation, case (4) holds.
+If two distinct leaves from the orbit of $\ell_x$ cross $\ell_a$, then, by Proposition~\ref{p:sameori} and the order preservation, case (4) holds.
 Thus we can assume that $A=\{\ell_a, \ell_x\}$.
 If no forward image of $\ell_x$ is linked with $\ell_a$, then we have case (1).

+In all remaining cases we have $\si_d^k(\ell_x)=\ell_x$ for some $k>0$.
+By Lemma~\ref{l:sameperiod1}, points $x$ and $y$ are of the same period.
+Suppose that $x$, $y$ belong to the same periodic orbit.
+Choose the least $j$ such that $\si^j_d(x)=y$.